 To list all the available Java alternatives, including the newly installed OpenJDK 11, run the following command in the terminal:

 The command displays a list of Java versions, their paths, and priorities.
 It will prompt you to choose the default Java version.
 Type the number that corresponds to OpenJDK 11 and press the Enter key.

 After selecting the OpenJDK 11 version as the default, you can verify the change by running the following command:

-This command will display the current default Java version, which should now be OpenJDK 11.
-If you need to switch back to any other installed Java versions, you can use the same process and select the appropriate number from the list.
+This command will display the default Java version, which should now be OpenJDK 11.
+If you need to switch back to any other installed Java version, you can use the same process and select the appropriate number from the list.

-In conclusion, installing OpenJDK 11 on Ubuntu can be done easily using the default Ubuntu repository.
-OpenJDK 11 is a long-term support version, making it a stable and secure choice for developers who require a reliable Java platform.
+In conclusion, using the default Ubuntu repository, you can easily install OpenJDK 11 on Ubuntu.
+OpenJDK 11 offers long-term support, making it a stable and secure option for developers seeking a reliable Java platform.